mcdomx/project0/README.md

     - height
     - margin
     - float
-    - NOTE: numerous sub selectors are used for some of these items as well (e.g: margin-bottom)
+    - NOTE: numerous sub-selectors are used for some of these items as well (e.g: margin-bottom)

   - CSS selectors used:
     - a:hover
     - table
     - td
     - th
-    - nav
+    - p

 - [X] Stylesheet must use the #id selector at least once, and the .class selector at least once.